-Social Anxiety Disorder (DSM-IV) is characterized by a marked and persistent fear of 1 or more social or performance situations in which the person is exposed to unfamiliar people or to possible scrutiny by others.
-Exposure to the feared situation almost invariably provokes anxiety, which may approach the intensity of a panic attack.
-The feared situations are avoided or endured with intense anxiety or distress.
+1.2 Social Anxiety Disorder

+intense anxiety or distress.
 The avoidance, anxious anticipation, or distress in the feared situation(s) interferes significantly with the person's normal routine, occupational or academic functioning, or social activities or relationships, or there is a marked distress about having the phobias.
-Lesser degrees of performance anxiety or shyness generally do not require psychopharmacological
+Lesser degrees of performance anxiety or shyness generally do not require psychopharmacological approximately the same time each day.
+Each tablet should be swallowed whole with fluid and not divided, crushed, chewed, or placed in water.

-Efficacy of venlafaxine extended-release in the treatment of SAD was established in short-term SAD trials [see Clinical Studies

-2 DOSAGE AND ADMINISTRATION
+Efficacy of venlafaxine extended-release in the treatment of SAD was established in short-term SAD trials [see Clinical Studies 2 DOSAGE AND ADMINISTRATION